Below are some frequently asked questions at the Ask a Librarian service. If you don't find an answer to your question, please Ask a Librarian!

 Current U-M faculty, staff, and students:

-Others (not currently U-M faculty, staff, or students):
+Others (not current U-M faculty, staff, or students:):

 To request a U-M book delivery between libraries, including Flint's Thompson Library:

 2. Click on "Log In" near the top-right corner of the screen, and login using your uniqname and UM Kerberos password.

 4. When you find it, click on the title to display the record.

 5. On the Holdings tab, you'll see libraries that have the item.
 Click on the the gray "Get This" button (toward the bottom of the screen) to the right of the location.